aplteam/Fire/README.md

 ![](Images/Fire_02.png)

 After having performed a search one might want to check the hits.
-This can be achieved by selecting the "Report hits" menu command from the "Report" menu:
+This can be achieved by selecting the "Report hits" menu command from the "Report" menu or by pressing F2:

 ![](Images/HitReport.png)